rishi1999/random-projections/README.md

     random-projections/datasets/dataset1

 ## Authors
-Participants: Rishi Advani, Maddy Crim, Sean O'Hagan
+- Rishi Advani

-TAs: Justin Baker, Liu Yang
+- Madison Crim

-Organizers: Akil Narayan (primary), Yanlai Chen (secondary)
+- Sean O'Hagan

 ## References
 A full list of references will be provided in the Overleaf document.